-Next, we estimate the RR at ages (u, v) = (10, 18) to quantify the relative strength of the RPP at these ages over the probability of having abnormal SBP or DBP levels at 18 years of age.
-Girls with high RR values (e.g, significantly greater than 1) can be identified as those with a high risk of developing abnormal BP levels at young adulthood.
-Because the BMI is a well-known risk factor for pediatric hypertension (Obarzanek et al., 2010), we estimate the RR values at (u, v) = (10, 18) over a sequence of BMI percentiles $\{0.05, 0.1, \ldots, 0.95\}$, given a fixed height percentile.
+We further estimate the RR at ages (u, v) = (10, 18) to quantify the relative strength of the RPP at these ages over the probability of having abnormal SBP or DBP levels at 18 years of age.
+The girls with high RR values, e.g, significantly greater than 1, can be identified as the ones having high risk of developing abnormal BP levels at young adulthood.
+Since the BMI is a well-known risk factor for pediatric hypertension (Obarzanek et al., 2010), we estimate the RR values at (u, v) = (10, 18) over a sequence of BMI percentiles $\{0.05, 0.1, \ldots, 0.95\}$ given a fixed height percentile.

-Figure 2 shows the lower bounds of the one-sided 95% confidence intervals (CI) for the RRs of African American and Caucasian girls, conditioning on the medium height and the 75th SBP and DBP quantiles at age 10.
+Figure 2 shows the lower bounds of the one-sided 95% confidence intervals (CI) for the RRs of African American and Caucasian girls conditioning on the medium height and the 75th SBP and DBP quantiles at age 10.
 For both African American and Caucasian girls, the lower bounds of the CIs increase linearly as the BMI percentile increases.
 Except for the Caucasian girls with BMI percentiles below 25, the lower CI bounds of the RRs are all greater than one for both races.
-This suggests that the majority of the girls within the given height and BP range have a higher probability of developing abnormal SBP or DBP levels at age 18.
-Similar phenomena are observed for the RRs and their corresponding one-sided CIs under various other scenarios of covariate values and BP levels at age 10, for example, the girls with medium height and SBP and DBP values at their medians and 90th quantiles.
+This suggests that the majority of the girls within the given hight and BP range have higher probabilities of developing abnormal SBP or DBP levels at age 18.
+Similar phenomena are also observed for the RRs and their corresponding one-sided CIs under various other scenarios of covariate values and BP levels at age 10, e.g., the girls with medium height, and SBP and DBP values at their medians and 90th quantiles.